Mont Mégantic National Park – Best Trails and Hiking Guide

 This is a short loop trail that does require a bit of climbing (142m of elevation gain over 1.5km) but rewards you with a nice viewpoint at the midway point (the Soleil Belvedere).
 The total length of the tail is 3.4km, and the trailhead is the same as for the Mont Saint-Joseph Trail.

-You’ll notice two other trails listed at the Soleil Trail trailhead, the Piemond Trail (4.9km) and Pentecote Trail (7.8km).
+You’ll notice two other trails listed at the Soleil Trail trailhead, the Piedmont Trail (4.9km) and Pentecote Trail (7.8km).
 We don’t particularly recommend these trails as both involve a fair bit of additional elevation gain without much additional rewards.
 The Piedmont Trail only has one viewpoint (the same one as the Soleil Trail) and the Pentecote Trail only has one additional viewpoint.
 If you are willing to hike the Pentecote trail, we feel that you might as well try to make it to the Mont Saint-Joseph summit.

 Where to Stay Near Mont Mégantic National Park

 Due to the park’s remoteness, you might be inclined to spend the night somewhere nearby.
-There are several options including cabins within the park and several B&Bs scattered around the park.
+There are several options including cabins within the park and several small B&Bs scattered around the park.

 If you’re interested in staying within the park, accommodation options range from basic huts to modern Scandinavian-style cabins.
 It’s best to book ahead, as these get booked several months in advance, particularly for weekend stays.